kseremet/openshift-virtualization-demo/README.md

 your hub cluster.

-To start or stop a `VirtualMachine` update the manifest and commit and push it to your repository.
+To start or stop a `VirtualMachine` update the manifest and commit and push to your repository.
 In the ArgoCD UI select the `Application` of the `VirtualMachine` and click `Refresh` to apply the change immediately.
 Otherwise, it will take some time until ArgoCD scans the repository and picks up the change.